domaframework/doma/docs/query/select.rst

 Mapping to IN clauses by using Iterable.
 -----------------------------------------

-You use subtype of ``java.lang.Iterable`` if excute searching by using IN clauses.
+You use subtype of ``java.lang.Iterable`` if execute searching by using IN clauses.

 .. code-block:: java